 You know, the guy that looks like David Schwimmer?

 Played with sweet aplomb and winning dorkiness by David Lengel, the character of Phil on WandaVision is a minor one that has captured the hearts of Marvel fans across the globe.
 From memes to fancams, the actor received waves of unprecedented support from those watching the show every week.
-A love that was also shared with fellow Westview neighbors Asif Ali (Norm), Emmma Caulfield Ford (Dottie), and David Payton (Herb).
+A love that was also shared with fellow Westview neighbors Asif Ali (Norm), Emma Caulfield Ford (Dottie), and David Payton (Herb).
 We sat down with David Lengel to talk about the show, Phil Jones’ stans, and those aforementioned David Schwimmer comparisons.

 First, we want to congratulate you on the show!
 It’s amazing and the reaction has been crazy online.

 David Lengel: It’s been unreal!
 Especially after sitting on it for so long to wake up on January 15th and just get an explosion on social media of friends and family reaching out.
-It was just like so exciting.
+It was just so exciting.
 Honestly, I still have to pinch myself.

 What’s it been like joining the MCU?